RyanKoech/weather_App/README.md

 # weather_App

-A simple JavaScript(Vanilla) weather application
+A simple device-adaptable JavaScript(Vanilla) weather web-application

 **Developement Stage: Complete but subject to improvements and updates** <br>
 You can review it [here](https://ryankoech.github.io/weather_App/)